Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: If a 3D printer is too expensive for you, read the Lexmark Mc2535adwe review

-The Monoprice MP Voxel is ready to use straight out of the box but if you need or want to you can adjust the bed leveling and its distance from the nozzle via the menu system on the touch screen.
-The included quick start guide is quite helpful in this regard, and it’s straightforward and easy to use.
+The Monoprice MP Voxel is ready to use straight out of the box, but if you need or want to, you can adjust the bed leveling and its distance from the nozzle via the menu system on the touch screen.
+The included quick start guide is quite helpful in this regard and is straightforward and easy to use.
 In fact, it could be considered a great printer for the office.

-Overall, the Monoprice Voxel offers a lot for its $400.00 price tag like high print quality and a decent-sized, fully enclosed build area.
+Overall, the Monoprice Voxel offers a lot for its $400.00 price tag, like high print quality and a decent-sized, fully enclosed build area.
 If you want versatility with an open or closed build area, try the Zortrax M200 3D printer.
-Comparing the Voxel to the Flashforge Adventurer you’ll discover the two units are almost identical, but Monoprice is based in the United States so it may be easier to find parts or other things you may need.
+Comparing the Voxel to the Flashforge Adventurer, you’ll discover the two units are almost identical, but Monoprice is based in the United States, so it may be easier to find parts or other things you may need.
 Unfortunately, it’s unlikely that a non-Monoprice spool would fit into the spool holder, but it would be hard to find a filament for less than what Monoprice charges, so there’s good and bad with this.

 It’s a great unit for printer ink, though it may use more ink than lower-priced printers.